 The rules of SAG Studio Zones are pretty simple to grasp.
 When talent is commuting to a set within the SAG Studio Zone, their clock begins when they arrive to set for hair and makeup.

 When talent is commuting outside of a SAG Studio Zone, the clock starts *the second they leave their residence**.
 This time is recorded on the talent’s Exhibit G Form.

 If the set is “not a reasonable driving distance” away from the talent’s home, then you’ll have to pay for a travel day, including airfare, hotel, and meal per diems.

 Where are the SAG Studio Zones?

-Currently, there are only two recognized studio zones – one in Los Angeles and another in New York City.
+Currently, there are only two recognized SAG studio zones in the United States – one in Los Angeles and another in New York City.

 As you may have guessed, this is because the sheer bulk of production in America occurs in these two cities with thousands of actors, writers, and directors all in the same neck of the woods.

 The Los Angeles SAG Studio Zone is a thirty mile radius, centered at the corner of La Cienega and Beverly Blvd.